akankshagupta-ai/healthit-ai-portfolio/01-fhir-copilot/README.md

 This project uses **only Synthea synthetic patient data**, generated specifically for software testing and research.
 No real Protected Health Information (PHI) is used, stored, or transmitted.
 The Synthea generator is open-source and freely redistributable.

-## What V2 would look like (the "future work" section recruiters love)
+## What V2 would look like

-- Run against a real FHIR server (HAPI FHIR sandbox) to generate actual FHIR REST queries instead of SQL
+- Run against a real FHIR server (HAPI FHIR sandbox) to generate actual FHIR REST queries
-- Add chart generation (return a plot for trend questions, not just a table)
+- Add chart generation for trend questions
-- Add a "show your work" mode: the model explains its decomposition before writing SQL
+- Add a "show your work" mode where the model explains its decomposition
 - Wire into a Streamlit or Gradio interface for non-technical end users